MindustryInside/AutoUpdater/README.md

 After building, the `.jar` file should be located in `build/libs` folder.

 If the terminal returns Permission denied or Command not found, run `chmod +x ./gradlew`.

+## Extension
+At the moment and most likely will never be implemented for the **Android** platform due to its restrictions